antrea-io/antrea/ROADMAP.md

 * **Flexible IPAM**
 So far Antrea leverages K8s NodeIPAM for IPAM which allocates a single subnet for each K8s Node.
+NodeIPAM can either run as part of the Antrea Controller, or run within kube-controller-manager.
-In future, Antrea will implement its own IPAM, and support more IPAM strategies besides subnet per Node, like IP pool per Node or per Namespace.
+In future, Antrea will implement its own IPAM, and support more IPAM strategies besides subnet per Node, like multiple IP pools per Node or per Namespace.

 * **Egress policy**
 Antrea released alpha support for [Egress](docs/feature-gates.md#egress) in